Your Role in Treatment

 Just as in a doctor’s office, hospital, or Hemophilia Treatment Center (HTC), safety during home therapy is paramount.

-Here are some safety procedures you should follow when administering treatments at home:
+Safety procedures you should follow when administering treatments at home:

 - Clean your treatment work area before and after treatment